-aBIO 4014 - Aquatic Biology with Laboratory (4)
+aBIO 4014 - Freshwater Ecology with Laboratory (4)

 A study of the freshwater environment as a resource and habitat for plants and animals.
-A laboratory is included.
+Special emphasis is placed on streams, lakes, and wetlands.
+A laboratory is included and a macroinvertebrate collection is required.

 Prerequisite: BIO-1054G or BIO-1074G; BIO-2064 is recommended.
-Corequisite: Take BIO-4010.
+Corequisite: BIO-4010.

-aBIO 4024 - Entomology with Laboratory (4)
+BIO 4044 - Field Zoology with Laboratory (4)

-A study of the morphology, physiology and diversity of insects.
-A laboratory is included, and an insect collection is required.
+A field study of the biology, ecology, behavior, and identification of terrestrial animals including insects, amphibians, reptiles, and mammals.
+A laboratory is included and a specimen collection is required.

 Prerequisite: BIO-1054G; BIO-2064 is recommended.
-Corequisite: Take BIO-4020.
+Corequisite: BIO-4040.